BKR or EVR: What Does a Mortgage Lender Really See?

 • demonstrably stable situation afterwards

-What does a mortgage lender see with an EVR registration?
+What does a mortgage provider see with an EVR registration?

-An EVR registration is more serious than a BKR registration.
+An EVR registration is more difficult than a BKR registration.
 This indicates an (alleged) involvement in fraud or serious irregularities.

 Important to know: